-Willie Sutton, the famous US bank robber, when asked why he robbed banks allegedly said, 'Because that's where the money is.'
+Willie Sutton, the famous US bank robber, when asked why he robbed banks allegedly said, ‘Because that’s where the money is.’
 He was a master in sleuthing how banks operated before he robbed them.
-The same spirit of forensic analysis is needed in assessing whether countries – as often stated by US politicians, including President Donald Trump – are 'manipulating' their currencies.
-Trump repeated the charge by telling Reuters on 20 August, 'I think China's manipulating their currency, absolutely.
-And I think the euro is being manipulated also.'
+The same spirit of forensic analysis is needed in assessing whether countries – as often stated by US politicians, including President Donald Trump – are ‘manipulating’ their currencies.

 The International Monetary Fund recently estimated that global imbalances are 3.25% of world GDP, and 40%-50% of these are ‘excessive’.
 In the spirit of Sutton, let’s go where the money is.